znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

-In this case, the key `name` is being modified, which results in the value from the dictionary being disregarded.
+In this case, the key `name` is being mutated, which results in the value from the dictionary being disregarded.
 While the values for `department` and `employeeCode` are still being retrieved from the dictionary.

 ### Sample Project